cfengine/documentation/reference/promise-types/packages.markdown

 ```

-**Notes**:
-A regular expression that contains exactly one parenthesized back
-reference that marks the location in the listed package at which the
-architecture is specified.
-The regular expression may match a portion of
-the string (see [Anchored vs. unanchored regular
-expressions](#Anchored-vs_002e-unanchored-regular-expressions)).
-If no
-architecture is specified for the given package manager, then do not
+**Notes**: If no architecture is specified for the given package manager, then
-define this regex.
+do not define this regex.

 #### package_list_command

+**Description**: Command to obtain a list of available packages

+This command should provide a complete list of the packages installed on
+the system.
+It might also list packages that are not installed.
+Those
+should be filtered out using the `package_installed_regex`.

+Package managers generally expect the name of a package to be passed as
+a parameter.
+However, in some cases we do not need to pass the name of a
+particular package to the command.
+Ending the command string with `$`
+prevents CFEngine from appending the package name to the string.

 **Type**: `string`

 **Allowed input range**: `.+`

-**Description**: Command to obtain a list of available packages

 **Example**: